valpryz/100-days-of-code/log.md

 ### Day 10: November 08, 2017 3h37mn

-**Today's Progress**: I started the Html + css basics course at rithmschool which also provides many practical exercises , but I spent more time following tutorials on CSS grids layout.
+**Today's Progress**: I started the Html + css basics course at rithmschool bootcamp prep, but I spent more time following tutorials on CSS grids layout.
 I also continue to practice the improvement of brain, section 3 done.

 **Thoughts:**  the css grids seem really powerful ..
 I thought I saw everything with flexboxes.
 I can not wait to master them